lbayerl/symfony-on-swisscomdev/README.md

 In your folder .bp-config/php create a file named `php-fpm.conf` and paste the content in.

-Now locate the following line and comment it out:
+Now locate the following line and make sure the following option is set (it's usually commented):

 ```ini
 catch_workers_output = yes
 ```

-Doing this we make sure that error messages are not filtered out / dropped.
+By enabling this option, output of your application to stdout or stderr streams is not dropped (i.e. written to /dev/null) but instead passed on to the surrounding environment.
+Only in this way, stdout and stderr streams reach the logging system of the Cloud Foundry framework, enabling us to log to the Swisscom log file which you can see in your Swisscom Developer Console (see [doc](https://docs.developer.swisscom.com/devguide/deploy-apps/streaming-logs.html#writing)).

-Because you might want to change something in php-fpm anyway - now is your chance.
+And because you might want to change something in php-fpm anyway - now is your chance.

 ### Don't push anything to production - Create a .cfignore